Tanami/symta/doc/symta-by-example.md

 | !I + 1
 ```

 Here the `|` acts like off-side rule or semicolon with curly braces in other languages.
-The `|`s at the same indentation level are take as single sequence of statements.
+The `|`s at the same indentation level are taken as a single sequence of statements.

 The `map` functionality also exists as a method `{}`:
 ```